cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   `concat(0x01, 0x0203, 0x040506) = 0x010203040506`.
 - random(n): Generate a cryptographically secure pseudorandom byte string of length `n` bytes.
 - xor(a,b): Apply XOR to byte strings.
 For example, `xor(0xF0F0, 0x1234) = 0xE2C4`.
-  It is an error to call this function with two arguments of unequal length.
+  It is an error to call this function with arguments of unequal length.
 - ct_equal(a, b): Return `true` if `a` is equal to `b`, and false otherwise.
-  This function is constant-time in the length of `a` and `b`, which are assumed to be of equal length, irrespective of the values `a` or `b`.
+  The implementation of this function must be constant-time in the length of `a` and `b`, which are assumed to be of equal length, irrespective of the values `a` or `b`.

 Except if said otherwise, random choices in this specification refer to drawing with uniform distribution from a given set (i.e., "random" is short